 Further, many fuel management systems have a limit on the number of vehicles they can handle so consuming vehicle “slots” for jerrycans is wasteful, especially if you have a large number of them.

-How Should It Be Done?
+How Should Fuel Management Be Done?

-First, in lieu of (or in addition to) the standard surface mounted card reader, the fuel island terminal is supplied with a rugged, corded RFID reader.
+First, in lieu of (or in addition to) the standard surface-mounted card reader, the fuel island terminal is supplied with a rugged, corded RFID reader.

 Next, inexpensive disc-shaped RFID tags are fastened to jerrycans, lawnmowers, chainsaws, and other gas-powered small tools—anything that uses fuel.
-These tags serve exactly the same purpose as barcode labels only better because they can be read in any orientation and are unaffected by dirt, grime, mud, etc.
+These tags serve exactly the same purpose as barcode labels, only better because they can be read in any orientation and are unaffected by dirt, grime, mud, etc.

-The tags cost only a few dollars each, allowing the tracking of hundreds of jerrycans and gas-powered tools cost effectively.
+The tags cost only a few dollars each, allowing the tracking of hundreds of jerrycans and gas-powered tools cost-effectively.

 With a minor difference, the jerrycan (or gas-powered tool) fueling operation is identical to the standard sequence: